ray-project/ray/doc/source/data/transforming-datastreams.rst

 User-defined functions (UDFs) are routines that apply on one row (e.g.
 :meth:`.map() <ray.data.Datastream.map>`) or a batch of rows (e.g.
 :meth:`.map_batches() <ray.data.Datastream.map_batches>`) of a datastream.
 UDFs let you express your customized business logic in transformations.
-Here we will focus on :meth:`.map_batches() <ray.data.Datastream.map_batches>` as it's the primary mapping API in Datastreams.

 Here are the basics that you need to know about UDFs: